Published On: Nov 14 2013 06:02:11 PM ESTUpdated On: Aug 18 2015 02:00:00 AM EDT

 Joseph C. Phillips played Lt.
 Martin Kendall, a Navy officer and divorced father who Denise Huxtable unexpectedly married in Africa.
 The character appeared frequently in the sixth season, but showed up in only a few seventh season episodes.
 His final appearance came in the season eight episode "Olivia Comes Out of the Closet," in which Kendall was posted to Singapore on a long-term assignment.

 Phillips went on to portray attorney Justus Ward on the soap opera "General Hospital" from 1994 to 1998 and had a recurring role on the TV series "The District."
 He's also had guest roles on TV shows such as "The Larry Sanders Show," "The King of Queens," "Las Vegas," "Jack & Bobby," "Bones," "Castle," "The Mentalist" and "The Event."
 He's also a conservative Christian commentator and writer.
+In July 2015, he made headlines when he posted an essay on his website titled "Of course Bill Cosby is guilty!," saying he no longer doubts accusations of inappropriate behavior by his former idol.

 Raven-Symoné was introduced during the show's sixth season in 1989 as 3-year-old Olivia Kendall, Martin Kendall's daughter and Denise's stepdaughter.
 She and her father and stepmother lived with Cliff and Clair and she continued to live with them while her parents were in Singapore during the final season.

 One year after "The Cosby Show" ended, Raven-Symoné landed a role on the sitcom "Hangin' with Mr. Cooper."
 That same year, she released her debut album, "Here's to New Dreams," which charted the single "That's What Little Girls Are Made Of" at No. 68 on the Billboard Hot 100.
 From 2003 to 2007, she starred in the Disney Channel series "That's So Raven" and soon began acting in films, with roles in "Little Rascals," "Dr. Dolittle" and "College Road Trip."
 She also starred in the 2003 Disney Channel movie "The Cheetah Girls" and its sequel and the short-lived ABC Family sitcom "State of Georgia."
 She has also lent her voice to the animated series "Kim Possible" and films, such as Disney‘s direct-to-video "Tinker Bell" series of movies.
+Most recently she's had cameos on the TV series "K.C.
+Undercover" and "Black-ish" and joined Fox's new hit primetime soap opera "Empire" in the recurring role of Olivia Lyon, the vengeful ex-wife of one of the main characters.

 Earle Hyman played Russell Huxtable, Cliff's father, in 40 episodes of "The Cosby Show" despite being only 11 years older than Bill Cosby.
 In 1986, he earned an Emmy nomination for Outstanding Guest Performer in a Comedy Series for his role in the episode "Happy Anniversary."